-6.1B.1 The NETSO shall submit to the BMRA:

-(a) the data that the NETSO is required to submit to the ENTSO-E under the Transparency Regulation; and

-(b) the EBGL Local Data,

-in each case, except for any such data that is already held by the BMRA.
+[P431]6.1B.1 The NETSO shall submit to the BMRA such data as is required under the Transparency Regulation, except for any such data that is already held by the BMRA.

-6.1B.2 The NETSO shall submit the data referred to in paragraph 6.1B.1 to the BMRA in accordance with any requirements specified in the Transparency Regulation, the Guideline on Electricity Balancing and any procedures specified by the ENTSO-E (including timeframes for submission of data, the format of data and procedures for addressing overlaps between the Transparency Regulation Data and the EBGL Data).
+[P431]6.1B.2 The NETSO shall submit the data referred to in paragraph 6.1B.1 to the BMRA in accordance with any requirements specified in the Transparency Regulation.
 For the purpose of this paragraph 6.1B.2, any timeframes for submission of data to the BMRA are target times, which the NETSO is expected to meet unless exceptional circumstances prevent it from doing so.

 6.2 Submission of Balancing Mechanism data to the SAA